Originally published November 23, 2021 by Leighten Hendrickson

 We cannot control or anticipate when our time on Earth will come to a close, but we can control how it will go for the ones we leave behind by executing an estate plan.

 Dying with dignity is what most of us hope for.
+Why You Need an Estate Plan?
 It means taking control.
 An estate plan can help facilitate this.
 Do not leave your affairs in disarray, your wishes up for interpretation and speculation, avenues for disputes, and family infighting that result in lengthy and expensive court battles.

 Disclaimer: Laws change constantly.
 Specific legal advice should be obtained regarding any legal matter.
 The information contained on this website does not constitute legal advice and no attorney-client relationship is created.